-It's very easy to use, pretty much spray on and wipe off cleaning.
+It's very easy to use, pretty much spray on and wipe off.

 Before first use and for it to work its absolute protective best, make sure the surface you are using it on is relatively clean and free from contaminants.
-If the paint feels rough in any way, give it a clay bar or a clay towel, to remove these contaminants and bring back the smooth finish.
+If the paint feels rough in any way, give it a clay bar or a Claying Rubber, to remove these contaminants and bring back the smooth finish.
 Then use the Paint Cleanse & Restore after.
 Just doing these two things will double the effectiveness and ease of use of Fully Slick.
-A guide to claying your car with the Fine Clay Bar or the new Claying Rubber as well as Paint Cleanse & Restore on the exterior guides section of this website.
+Find the guides to claying your car with the Fine Clay Bar or the new Claying Rubber as well as Paint Cleanse & Restore on the exterior guides section of this website.

-- Fold the Big Softie into quarters to the non plush side, or fold the Drop Bear in half and then spray the Fully Slick a few times into the non plush face of the cloth.
+- Fold the Big Softie into quarters to the non plush side, or fold the Drop Bear in half and then spray the Fully Slick a few times into the cloth.

 - Work on a small area at a time (like 1/4 of a bonnet, 1/2 a door etc).
 Gently apply to the paint surface in straight lines.

-- Then immediately after applying, grab the second Big Softie or Drop Bear cloth and buff off the residue away in a gentle circular motion.
+- Then immediately after applying, grab a second Big Softie or Drop Bear cloth and buff off the residue away in a gentle back and forth motion.

-- At the car show in the sun: Don't spray Fully Slick directly onto the surface.
-This is as it will vaporise almost instantly and leave its residue on the paint.
-The way around this is to spray a minimal amount of the product (2 sprays at most) into the microfibre cloth and then apply to a small section (like 1/4 of a bonnet) in straight lines.
-Then get a second clean and dry microfibre cloth and quickly buff off any residue right after applying.
+- At the car show in the sun: DO NOT spray Fully Slick directly onto the surface.
+This will vaporise almost instantly and leave its residue on the paint.
+The way around this is to spray a minimal amount of the product (2 to 3 sprays at most) into the Drop Bear cloth and then apply to a small section (like 1/4 of a bonnet) in straight lines.
+Then get a second clean and dry Drop Bear cloth and quickly buff off any residue right after applying.

-- Darker coloured cars: Like above, do not spray the product directly onto the car.
-Spray a minimal amount of the product, (2 to 3 sprays at most when dry and only one spray when reapplying after the initial application) to the microfibre cloth and then apply to a small section (like 1/4 of a bonnet, roof or boot).
-Then get a second clean and dry microfibre cloth and quickly buff off any residue right after applying.
+- Darker coloured cars: Like above, DO NOT spray Fully Slick directly onto the surface.
+Spray a minimal amount of the product, (2 to 3 sprays at most when dry and only one spray when re-applying after the initial application) to the microfibre cloth and then apply to a small section (like 1/4 of a bonnet, roof or boot).
+Then get a second clean and dry Drop Bear cloth and quickly buff off any residue right after applying.
 As black cars tend to retain heat in their panels longer than most other colours, wait that little bit longer if they are still warm, especially on the bonnet.

 - Only use with clean or new high quality microfibre cloths: Any other cloth other than a good quality microfibre just don't absorb well enough.
-Even cheaper microfibre cloths (the $2 bundles you see) dont work that well.
-And you need them to be new and clean, as any residue from other products will create smearing.
-This is why we made the Microfibre Wash, as it totally removes all the residue from cleaning chemicals.
+Even cheaper microfibre cloths (the $2 bundles you see) don't work that well.
+You need them to be new and clean, as any residue from other products will create smearing.
+This is why we made the Microfibre Wash, as it totally removes all the residue from detailing chemicals.